jebeyer/jebeyer.github.io/about.md

 ### Music

-In my spare time, I enjoy seeking out new music and creating noise using synthesizers and electric guitars.
-If you're curious, you can hear some of my recordings at [bandcamp](https://whistlingkitty.bandcamp.com).
+In my spare time, I enjoy creating noise using synthesizers and electric guitars.
+You can hear some of my recordings at [bandcamp](https://whistlingkitty.bandcamp.com).

-You can see what I've been listening to at [listenbrainz](https://listenbrainz.org/user/whistlingkitty/stats/).
+I also enjoy seeking out new and interesting music.
+You can see what I've been listening to recently at [listenbrainz](https://listenbrainz.org/user/whistlingkitty/stats/).

 ### Pronunciation